Exness vs GBE brokers Comparison

 Which brokers offers more tradeable asset classes, Exness or GBE brokers?

-Exness offers a more diverse selection of investment options than GBE brokers allowing you to trade Forex Trading, Trading - Forex or CFDs, Metals, Energies and U.S. Stocks (CFD)., neither have Spread Betting and ETF Looking at total tradeable symbols, Exness has 112, compared to 500 from GBE brokers.
+Exness offers a more diverse selection of investment options than GBE brokers allowing you to trade Forex Trading (Spot or CFDs), Metals, Energies and U.S. Stocks (CFD)., neither have Spread Betting and ETF Looking at total tradeable symbols, Exness has 112, compared to 500 from GBE brokers.

 Can I trade cryptocurrency with Exness or GBE brokers?